 African Greater Kudu Taxidermy Mount for Sale

-This regal African Greater Kudu shoulder mount is a monster!
-Fully 63 1/2" tall with his left horn measuring 37" and his right 36", he is a big fella.
-He is beautifully colored in lighter-than-usual shades of tan, brown, gray and white and posed in an upright, alert pose facing straight ahead.
+This regal African Greater Kudu shoulder mount is beautifully colored in lighter-than-usual shades of tan, brown and white.
+He is posed in an upright, alert pose turned slightly to his left.
 The detailing of the face and ears is very nice.
-There is a minor gap between the horns and the cape that is not visible when the mount is hung in a normal position.
-Consequently, we have rated this mount as Nice.
-Don't miss this opportunity to acquire a classic African hunting trophy for your home, office or safari-themed bar, restaurant or other venue at a discount price.
+We have rated this mount as Excellent.
+The perfect classic African hunting trophy for your home, office or safari-themed bar, restaurant or other venue.

 Scientific Name: Tragelaphus strepsiceros